Windsor, Nova Scotia

 Accommodations in Windsor

 There is a wide range of accommodations in and around Windsor.
 The heart of the town includes several bed and breakfasts, while you’ll find a motel and hotel just outside town.
-There is also camping available in nearby Smiley’s Park.
+There is also camping available nearby.

 Places to eat in Windsor

-You’ll find everything from authentic English pubs to cafes and fine dining restaurants in downtown Windsor and surrounding communities.
+You’ll find everything from an English pub to cafes and fine dining restaurants in Windsor and surrounding communities.
 Those with kids will appreciate the number of family restaurants throughout the area.
 Find places to eat in Windsor.

-The home of Windsor’s most famous resident and a shrine to the town’s place in hockey history can be found under one roof at the Haliburton House Museum.
-Located in the heart of Windsor, atop a tree-covered hill, the museum was the home of Thomas Chandler Haliburton between 1836 and 1856.
-The house was originally called Clifton and offered the author, judge and businessman a sweeping view of the town below, as well as a comfortably elegant home for his family.
-Visitors to the museum can walk the halls of Clifton and get a sense of both Haliburton and life in mid-19th century Nova Scotia.
+- The home of Windsor’s most famous resident and a shrine to the town’s place in hockey history can be found under one roof at the Haliburton House Museum.
+Located in the heart of Windsor, the museum was the home of Thomas Chandler Haliburton between 1836 and 1856 and offered the author, judge and businessman a sweeping view of the town below, as well as a comfortably elegant home for his family.
+Visitors to the museum can walk the halls and get a sense of both Haliburton and life in mid-19th century Nova Scotia.
 Well-maintained trails throughout the property will give you the opportunity to appreciate the idyllic setting and appreciate some of Haliburton’s inspiration for writing.

 Things to do in Windsor